Lokal-Container/Mogi/check-fontbakery/ttf/fontbakery-check-LCMogi-A.md

 >
 >Characters with the Soft_Dotted property are listed in https://www.unicode.org/Public/UCD/latest/ucd/PropList.txt
 >
-* 🔥 **FAIL** The dot of soft dotted characters used in orthographies must disappear in the following strings: į̀ į́ į̂ į̃ į̄ į̌
+* 🔥 **FAIL** The dot of soft dotted characters used in orthographies must disappear in the following strings: į̀ į́ į̂ į̃ į̄ į̌ ị̀ ị́ ị̂ ị̃ ị̄

-The dot of soft dotted characters should disappear in other cases, for example: į̆ į̇ į̈ į̊ į̋ į̒ į̦̀ į̦́ į̦̂ į̦̃ į̦̄ į̦̆ į̦̇ į̦̈ į̦̊ į̦̋ į̦̌ į̦̒ į̧̀ į̧́ [code: soft-dotted]
+The dot of soft dotted characters should disappear in other cases, for example: j̉ j̛̉ j̣̉ j̦̉ j̧̉ j̨̉ j̵̉ j̶̉ j̷̉ j̸̉ į̆ į̇ į̈ į̉ į̊ į̋ į̒ į̛̀ į̛́ į̛̂ [code: soft-dotted]
+</div></details><details><summary>⚠ <b>WARN:</b> Check font contains no unreachable glyphs (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/unreachable_glyphs">com.google.fonts/check/unreachable_glyphs</a>)</summary><div>

+>
+>Glyphs are either accessible directly through Unicode codepoints or through substitution rules.
+>
+>In Color Fonts, glyphs are also referenced by the COLR table.
+>
+>Any glyphs not accessible by either of these means are redundant and serve only to increase the font's file size.
+>
+* ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

+	- uni004A0301

+	- uni006A0301

+	- uni03020300

+	- uni03020301

+	- uni03060300

+	- uni03060301

+	- uni03080301
+ [code: unreachable-glyphs]
 </div></details><details><summary>⚠ <b>WARN:</b> Check if each glyph has the recommended amount of contours. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/contour_count">com.google.fonts/check/contour_count</a>)</summary><div>

 >